Savvythelegend/PGDocs/docs/replica_cluster.md

       key: password
 ```

-!!!
-Note
+:::note
 To use streaming replication between the source cluster and the replica
     cluster, we need to make sure there is network connectivity between the two
     clusters, and that all the necessary secrets which hold passwords or
     certificates are properly created in advance.